catenax-ng/tx-managed-identity-wallets/docs/ExternalAcapySetupOnUbuntuWithStaticIP.md

-# Setup Aca-Py on a Cloud VM Infrastructure
+# Setup Aca-Py on a Ubuntu

-The following steps describe how to set up an Aca-Py agent with nginx on EC2 instance.
-However, those steps should be similar on other Cloud VM Infrastructure like (VM or EC):
+The following steps describe how to set up an Aca-Py agent with nginx on Ubuntu 22.04:

-- Log in to the EC2 instance provider
-- Create a new EC2 instance
-  - ubuntu 22.04
-  - name e.x.
-Acapy_External
+Requirements:
   - 1 CPU & 1 GiB RAM
   - 10 GB memory
-  - enable access using ssh
-- Create an elastic IP and assign it to the created instance
-- Create a domain e.x. `mydomain.example.com` and assign it to the elastic IP
+  - Static IP with a domain that is assign to it e.x. `mydomain.example.com`
-- Set up the inbound rules in the security groups of your instance
-   * add Port 80 and 443
-- Connect to the created instance using ssh `ssh -i "AcapyExternal.pem" ubuntu@mydomain.example.com`
+  - Docker and Docker-compose

 - Create a folder `mkdir acapy-agent`
 - Generate letsencrypt certificates
     - download certbot and get certificates.
 Please replace the domain in the last command